nelsonjchen/cowboystyle/README.md

 _If these images are not uploaded, CSS uploading will fail!_

-One more image that doesn't need to be uploaded but is neverthreless important:
+One more image that doesn't need to be uploaded but is nevertheless important:
     * A 144dpi image of the subreddit text at 280x80.
 This image will be resquashed to the proper dimensions.
 The reason for the high DPI is to ensure that it looks good on Retina-class displays such as the ones on newer Macs, iPads, and Android Tablets.

+## Sidebar

+`sidebar.markdown` is the source for the sidebar.
+Since the styling may rely on the ordering of certain elements in the sidebar, the sidebar is placed under version control as well.

 ## Random Notes

-Modded Official logo from http://satedproductions.com/tmp/reddit/alien/ Upcoming UCSB alien logo from u/snifty.
+Modded Official logo from http://satedproductions.com/tmp/reddit/alien/ UCSB alien logo and variants from u/snifty.